Generative learning for the problem of critical slowing down in lattice Gross Neveu model: NUMERICAL EXPERIMENT RESULTS

 Input to the generator model consist of a $4\times4$ i.i.d Gaussian noise with zero mean and unit variance , stacked together with $4\times4$ matrix containing all entries as $\lambda$.
 In generator model three 2D Transposed convolutional layers are used for up-sampling to $32\times 32$ final lattice configuration.
 We use kernel of sizes (3,3) \& (4,4) and strides (1,1) \& (2,2) for generator model.
 In discriminator the input is a grid of $32\times 32$ $\sigma$ samples, concatenated with a $32\times 32$ channel with the $\lambda$ value repeated in all the cells.
 It has three 2D convolutional layers with Tanh activation function followed by a dense layer with Sigmoid activation.
-We use kernel of sizes (3,3),(4,4) and strides (2,2) for discriminator.
+We use kernel of sizes (4,4) and strides (2,2),(1,1) for discriminator.The detail architecture of generator and discriminator model is given in the appendix.
 We add periodic padding to the all layers of generator model and only two initial layers of discriminator model to learn the periodicity in the lattice configuration.
 Once the training of C-GAN is over, we use the generator model to generate two ensembles each consist of 20000 configurations for $\Lambda_{tr}$ and $\Lambda_{ts}$ respectively.
 In both cases we evaluate our C-GAN model by comparing observables calculated on the above two set with those calculated from the HMC generated ensembles.
-The observables used for this purpose are: $\langle|\bar{\sigma}|\rangle$ and $\chi$ as defined in Eq.\eqref{sus}.
+The observables used for this purpose are: $\langle|\bar{\sigma}|\rangle$ and $\chi$ as defined in \Cref{sus}.